scripting/githubpub/docs/api.md

 1. The editor redirects to https://github.com/login/oauth/authorize with parameters client_id, scope and redirect_url.

-2. If the user authorizes the app, it calls back to the URL specified in the configuration on GitHub with a <i>code</i> param.
-GHP implements this.
+2. If the user authorizes the app, GitHub calls back to the URL specified in the configuration on GitHub with a <i>code</i> param.

 3. GHP calls GitHub with the clientId, clientSecret and the code from the previous step, to request an access token.

-4. It returns with the token to GHP.
+4. GitHub returns the token to GHP.

-5. It redirects to the editor with an access_token param.
-The editor should save that in localStorage and send that to GHP along with every operation that saves dat or blog posts.
+5. GHP redirects to the editor with an <i>access_token</i> param.
+The editor saves that in localStorage and sends it to GHP along with every operation that saves dat or blog posts.

 I documented this clearly so it would be easy to replace the editor I provide with others.